der-pw/ESP-32_WLED-Controller/README.md

 The version with ESP32 is more powerful and enables features like Sound Reactive https://github.com/atuline/WLED with significantly better performance than the ESP2866.
 Also you can find here the [Sound Reactive Addon](ESP-32_WLED-Controller_Addon) for this controller.
 The PCB size has just slightly increased, and the controller can still fit into small projects.
 To have a clean design and ensure the LED strip works with a 5V data level, I used a 74LVC1G125 as a Logic Level Shifter.

 Additionally, the power supply for the LED strip can be turned off by using a P-channel MOSFET.
 Even when turned off, NEOPIXEL strips consume some power (approximately 1mA per pixel).
 Luckily, WLED provides an option to control a "Relay" through a user-defined pin.
+I use an IRF7410 (MOSFET P-channel -12 V -16A SO-8) which can switch max 16A.
 Additional to the P-MOSFET, there is another N-MOSFET.
 It works as a driver to switch the P-MOSFET with a 5V logic level and also as an inverter, allowing the main MOSFET to logical "active HIGH" at GPIO12 of the ESP.

 ## Settings
 The configuration for inputs and outputs is as follows: